-Plagiarism

-Plagiarism is taking someone else's work and presenting it as your own and is considered academic misconduct.
-To avoid breaches of academic integrity, students are encouraged to understand the APA referencing guide.
+ins section, a m unible of fulles, processes and procedures related to assessment are covered, including.
+Plagiarism Plagiarism is taking someone else's work and presenting it as your own and is considered academic misconduct.
+To avoid breaches of academic integrity, students are encouraged to understand the APA referencing guide .
+Assessment Concessions Assessment Concessions enable students with temporary impairments (e.g. sickness or bereavement) to continue with the module.

-Assessment Concessions

-Assessment Concessions enable students with temporary impairments (e.g. sickness or bereavement) to continue with the module.
 Students provide the details of their temporary impairment to their centre and the relevant staff member for their programme will find a solution that fits their circumstances.

-Related Forms Application for Special Consideration - available on the Wintec website.
+Related Forms Application for Special Consideration - available on the Wintec website. ر با Reassessment Provisions ц Reassessment Provisions are opportunities provided within the delivery of the module.

-Reassessment Provisions

-Reassessment Provisions are opportunities provided within the delivery of the module.
 For example, some unit standard-based modules allow students to resit assessments to gain competency in that unit standard.

-Reconsideration of Assessment Results

-If a student feels that assessment practices in the marking of an assessment has been compromised, the student can apply for a review of that assessment result.
+Reconsideration of Assessment Results If a student feels that assessment practices in the marking of an assessment has been compromised, the student can apply for a review of that assessment result.
 A student must be able to demonstrate which practice/s has compromised.

-Related Forms Reconsideration of Assessment Result - available on the Winter website.

-Reconsideration of Module Final Grade

-If a student feels their final grade does not represent their achievement in a module, then a student can apply for a review of their final grade.
+Related Forms Reconsideration of Assessment Result - available on the Wintec website. a Reconsideration of Module Final Grade ¶ ≡] If a student feels their final grade does not represent their achievement in a module, then a student can apply for a review of their final grade.
 A student must be able to demonstrate / provide evidence that there are reasonable grounds.
 If it is determined there are reasonable grounds, then further investigation will take place.
 Related Forms Reconsideration of Module Final Grade - available on the Wintec website.

-Retention of Assessments

-Wintec is required to hold student's work for 12 months after the academic year the work was completed.
-For example, an assessment submitted in April 2020 will be kept until December 2021.
+Retention of Assessments Wintec is required to hold student's work for 12 months after the academic year the work was completed.
+For example, an assessment submitted in April 2021 will be kept until April 2022.
+Related Policy Policy on Assessment and Moderation - available on pubic website - including: Related Folicy Assessment and Moderation (Part A) Assessment (Part B) Moderation (Part B)

-Related Policy

-Policy on Assessment and Moderation - available on pubic website - including:

-Assessment and Moderation (Part A) Assessment (Part B) Moderation (Part B)